 After the terrorist attacks of 9/11, Khalsa was a signatory to Not in Our Name’s “Statement of Conscience,” which condemned the Bush administration’s “stark new measures of repression” and its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”

-To further spread its message on issues of concern, EAN also sends email alerts to its members and has produced a series of hour-long audio tapes which it sells for $12 apiece.
-The speakers featured on these cassettes include Noam Chomsky, Kevin Danaher, and other activists.
+To further spread its message on issues of concern, EAN also sends email alerts to its members and has produced a series of audio recordings which it sells for a nominal fee.
+The speakers featured in these audios include Noam Chomsky, Kevin Danaher, and other left-wing ideologues.

 Over the years, EAN has received a great deal of funding from such entities as the Bank of America Charitable Foundation, the David and Lucile Packard Foundation, the Educational Foundation of America, the Ford Foundation, the Geraldine R. Dodge Foundation, the Heinz Family Foundation, the Jenifer Altman Foundation, the Park Foundation, and the Turner Foundation.